 In 2009 there was a reintroduction programme for the Sand Lizard Lacerta agilis at Ynyslas dunes which was run jointly by the Amphibian and Reptile Conservation Trust, NRW and Natural England.
 Sand Lizards became extinct from the dune systems of north and west Wales in the 1960s.
 Other such Sand Lizard introduction programmes that have taken place in parts of North Wales over the past 17 years have proved successful, and if our last visit to Dyfi NNR in mid-March is anything to go by, so is this one.
 We found a Sand Lizard on the flood defense bank just inside the gate at Leri Bridge which leads down to the saltmarsh and mud flats.
 Leri Bridge obviously carries more than just vehicular traffic!

 Of course, it is not just plants that live in the sand dunes at Ynyslas; fungi, mosses and liverworts, some of them rare, can also be seen there.
-Insect life is prolific, too, and includes a nocturnal hunting spider Agroeca dentigera which is found nowhere else in Britain.
+Insects and other invertebrates are prolific, too, including a nocturnal hunting spider Agroeca dentigera which is found nowhere else in Britain.

 The sea between Ynyslas and Borth is a good place to see the Red-throated Diver hunting close to the shore.
 Other birds that can be seen offshore include Gannets, Shags and Cormorants, and in the mouth of the estuary, Sandwich Terns can be seen in good numbers, sometimes accompanied by Artic Terns, Little Terns and occasionally Roseate Terns and Black Terns.

 Despite land reclamation of substantial areas for agricultural purposes and some digging of peat around the edges of the bog, Cors Fochno has the largest area of undamaged raised mire in Wales.
 It is home to numerous kinds of plants, birds, mammals, amphibians and reptiles.
 In the latter case Adders (Vipera berus), Grass Snakes (Natrix natrix), Slow-worms (Anguis fragilis) and Common Lizards (Licerta vivipara) are all commonly seen there.